EnergyInnovation/eps-docs/docs/models/california.md

 <p><a href="https://github.com/EnergyInnovation/eps-california/archive/refs/tags/3.3.1.1.zip" class="btn">Download the California Energy Policy Simulator</a></p>

+[Click here](https://energypolicy.solutions/simulator/california/en/932e552) for access to the previous version of the public model, including access to saved scenarios.

 ## Findings

 Energy Innovation released a report, [California Energy Policy Simulator Update: Earlier Action Delivers Social and Economic Benefits](https://energyinnovation.org/publication/california-energy-policy-simulator-update-earlier-action-delivers-social-and-economic-benefits/), which explores the current state policy mix and options for deeper decarbonization using the California EPS.
 Full documentation for the scenario assumptions can be found at the documentation links below.